lightec-xyz/zkBTC-Security/README.md

 We are building on top of [ego](https://github.com/edgelesssys/ego), a popular Golang library to use SGX.
 The enclave verifies a zero-knowledge proof of a redemption transaction before signing the Bitcoin transaction with a private key it manages.
 The private key is initially generated by the first instance of the enclave, then exported and encrypted so that only itself or another enclave with the exact binary code could decrypt inside the enclave.
 Put another way, even the Lightec team cannot read the content of the private key or bypass the zkp verification to obtain a signature.

-Below picture outlines the interaction between client and server so that the client can retrieve the encrypted private key from server.
+The below picture outlines the interaction between the client and the server so that the client can retrieve the encrypted private key from the server.
 ![zkbtc](docs/zkbtcsgx.drawio.svg)

 #### Client-Server TLS Authentication
 Note that the TLS connectivity between Client and Server is bi-directionally authenticated, with pinned self-signed certificates.

-1. Each of the client and server generates a TLS certificate using an Ed25519 key pair derived from the hash of its SGX Unique Key, applying SHA256 twice: `privateKey := SHA256(SHA256(UniqueKey))`
+1. Each of the client and server generate a TLS certificate using an Ed25519 key pair derived from the hash of its SGX Unique Key, applying SHA256 twice: `privateKey := SHA256(SHA256(UniqueKey))`
 2. The generated certificates are then distributed to the client and server.
 3. Both the client and server load their peer certificate for bi-directional authentication.

 #### Secure Secret Distribution

 The server should create the secret only once, and [seal](https://pkg.go.dev/github.com/edgelesssys/ego@v1.7.0/ecrypto#SealWithUniqueKey) it with its SGX Unique Key so that it could [unseal](https://pkg.go.dev/github.com/edgelesssys/ego@v1.7.0/ecrypto#Unseal) it after restarting.
-After that and once the secret is restored in the enclave, server is ready for the client to retrieve the secret.
+After that, and once the secret is restored in the enclave, the server is ready for the client to retrieve the secret.

 Once the TLS connection is established, the secret exchange process follows these steps:

 A. Client Generates an SGX Remote Attestation Report
 1. The client generates a Secp256k1 key pair, again with the private key being `privateKey := SHA256(SHA256(UniqueKey))`.
 Note that this might fail with a negleble chance (less than $2^{-127}$), which is acceptable in our use.
 2. The public key is used as a parameter [to generate an SGX Remote Attestation Report](https://pkg.go.dev/github.com/edgelesssys/ego@v1.7.0/enclave#GetRemoteReport).
 3. The client sends the SGX report to the server.

 B. Server Verifies the Client’s Report and Encrypts the Secret
 1. The server [verifies the client’s SGX Remote Attestation Report](https://pkg.go.dev/github.com/edgelesssys/ego@v1.7.0/enclave#VerifyRemoteReport), as well as if the Enclave Unique Id matches that of its own.
 2. It extracts the client-side public key from the client’s report.
 3. The server encrypts the secret according to the `ECIES` protocol, using the extracted public key and an ephemeral key pair.
 The underlying symmetric cipher suite is `AES128 + HMAC-SHA-256-16`.
 4. It computes the hash of the ciphertext.
 5. The computed hash is used as a parameter to generate the server’s SGX Remote Attestation Report.
 6. The server sends the SGX report along with the ciphertext to the client.

 C. Client Verifies the Server’s Report and Decrypts the Secret
 1. The client verifies the server’s SGX Remote Attestation Report, as well as if the Enclave Unique Id matches that of its own.
 2. It extracts the ciphertext hash from the server’s SGX report.
 3. The client computes the hash of the received ciphertext.
 4. It compares the computed hash with the one extracted from the server’s SGX report.
 5. If the hashes match, the client decrypts the ciphertext using its private key.
 6. Finally, the client seals the secret using its SGX Unique Key.

 Our SGX code will be open once we complete the audit and launch the product.

 ### The BLS Signature Verification for BLS12-381 G2

 The Ethereum Light Client Protocol requires this.
-As related library is not available when we started to develop zkBTC, we developed such circuit on our own and we had submitted a [PR to gnark](https://github.com/Consensys/gnark/pull/1040), pending audit, review and merge.
+As a related library was not available when we started to develop zkBTC, we developed such a circuit on our own, and we had submitted a [PR to gnark](https://github.com/Consensys/gnark/pull/1040), pending audit, review, and merge.

 ## chainark